To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-England is facing a significant drop in native dog breed registrations, so much so that one breed in particular is “facing extinction.”
-In this article we will take a look at the dwindling registration of native dog breeds and the increase in exotic breed registrations that are currently taking place in England.
+Countries like England and Scotland are facing a significant drop in native dog breed registrations.
+Some breeds, in particular, are “facing extinction” due to their dwindling numbers.
+Let’s take a look at these almost extinct ancient dog breeds by the numbers and discuss the increase in exotic breed registrations that are taking place.

 Extinct Dog Breeds: The English Setter

-The English setter is one of the oldest breeds of dog that is native to England with a history that goes back some two hundred or more years making it one of the most extinct dog breeds.
-These beautiful and graceful looking dogs were originally bred for hunting game birds and are recognized for their gorgeous flecked coat.
-Unfortunately for this beautiful English native, this medium sized dog has fallen so much in popularity that it now faces “Extinction.”
+The English Setter is one of the oldest breeds of dog that is native to England with a history that goes back some 200 or more years.
+These beautiful and graceful-looking dogs were originally bred for hunting game birds and are recognized for their gorgeous flecked coat.
+Unfortunately for this beautiful English native, this medium-sized dog has fallen so much in popularity that it now faces “Extinction.”

-The Most Vulnerable Native Breeds of 2011 in the United Kingdom
+10 Most Vulnerable Native Breeds In The United Kingdom

 Why Are Registration Numbers Going Down For Native Breeds?